 Her expertise is in the broad area of statistical signal processing for communication, electric power systems and networks.
 Her current research focuses on studying and enabling decentralized learning and signal processing in networks of sensors.
 She also focuses on sensor systems and networking models for cyber security in critical infrastructure and for the demand side management and reliable energy delivery and in other aspects at the intersection between intelligent infrastructure, information systems and social networks.

 Professor Anna Scaglione received her “Laurea” and Ph.D. degrees from the University of Rome “La Sapienza”, Rome, Italy in 1995 and 1999 respectively.
 She was a Postdoctoral Scholar at the University of Minnesota in 2000.
-To date, Scaglione has mentored 12 Ph.D. graduates, four postdoctoral students and a number of master’s and undergraduate students.
+To date, Scaglione has mentored 12 Ph.D. graduates, 5 postdoctoral scholars and a number of master’s and undergraduate students.

 Scaglione was elected an IEEE fellow in 2011, and was so honored by both the Signal Processing and the Communication Societies.
 She was editor in chief from 2012-2013 of the IEEE Signal Processing Letters, and served as associate editor for the IEEE Transactions on Wireless Communications from 2002-2005.
 From 2008-2011, she served on the editorial board of the IEEE Transactions on Signal Processing from 2008, where she was area editor in 2010-2011.